codex-academy/codeX_Feb2015Intro/README.md

 	* remember it takes 2 parameters
 	* first one the element name
 	* second one the color to set the background to
+	* the function should set the background of the element specified to the color supplied.

 * refresh the page and see what happens
 * There should be no errors in Use Chrome developer tools'
 * and you should see an alert window displaying 'success'